Key Club: District

-Clubs

-Individual Key Clubs are the foundation upon which Key Club International is built; they are the direct or indirect beneficiary of all policy initiatives within Key Club International.
-The following are officer positions that Key Club International offers handbooks for: club president, club vice president, club secretary, club treasurer, club bulletin editor, and club webmaster.

-Financially, every Key Club member pays $7 to Key Club International and up to $7 to their District through dues, depending on the District (for a total of up to $14).
-Club dues are paid through Kiwanis International's Membership Update Center.
-Key Clubs are assigned statuses by Kiwanis International indicating the timeliness of club dues submission, as shown in the following diagram:

 Elections

 Key Club is one of the only internationally structured high school organizations led by high school students.
 There are four distinct levels in the organization's leadership hierarchy: International, District, Division, and Club.
 Some districts also have their divisions clustered in another optional structure called a Region, though this is not a standard part of a general district structure.

 International

 International officers are elected at the International Convention (ICON) each summer during the meeting of the House of Delegates.

 In caucusing sessions held prior to the house of delegates, no more than two international president (IP) and international vice president (IVP) candidates and no more than 14 international trustee (IT) candidates are nominated for election.
 While only 11 positions for trustee are available, 14 are nominated for election; organization bylaws dictate that the minimum number of trustee candidates on the ballot “...shall not be less than the number to be elected plus one and not more than the number to be elected plus three...” notwithstanding cases of dual nomination of president or vice president candidates where the minimum number could increase up to 16.

 During international elections, district-endorsed candidates (no more than 2 from each district) for IP, IVP, and IT caucus in district-based rooms, sharing their platform and taking questions.
 After caucusing, Key Club members nominate 14 to proceed to the house of delegates.
 This number may be reduced if dual nomination for an IP or IVP candidate is considered.
 At the house of delegates, the international president, vice president, and 11 trustees are elected to the board by delegate votes.

 Each club present at the convention can send no more than two delegates to the house of delegates where, in addition to any resolutions or bylaw amendments to be considered, the international president, vice president, and trustees are elected.
 The current international board, all district governors, and all immediate past district governors are delegates at large, meaning they can vote independent of their club.